 I prefer using red lentil for soup because it cooks fast.
 You don't have to cook on low for long hours, nor do you need to soak it.
 The orange-looking lentil turns golden yellow once cooked.
 By cooking in a pot, it is easy to avoid overcooking the lentils.
 I like the little texture in the soup, so I don't blend it once it is cooked.
 For the smoother soup base, you can blend it at the end.

 Start by caramelizing onion and garlic in oil.
 Caramelizing onions and garlic add a depth of flavor.
 After that, it is pretty much like dumping the rest of the ingredients into the pot and letting it cook until vegetables are tender and Lentil is cooked.

 For extra flavor, I have used Vegetable stock here but water can also be used.

 To the end, add spinach and let it cook for a couple of minutes.

 This red lentil soup is vegan and also gluten-free.
 It is completely a plant-based soup.
 This is a filling and satisfying vegetarian dinner that you can make in no time.
 If you want a break from indulgent eating, then this soup surely is the perfect one.

 You can absolutely make this Red Lentil Soup in a Crockpot.
-If sauteing onion and garlic seems like too much of work, just dump all the ingredients into the crockpot and cook on low for 6 hours.
+If sauteing onion and garlic seems like too much work, just dump all the ingredients into the crockpot and cook on low for 6 hours.

 This Lentil Soup can be frozen easily.
-Once it is cold, divide into small portions and store it in food-safe Zip-lock bags.
+Once it is cold, divide it into small portions and store it in food-safe Zip-lock bags.
 As there are no dairy products added to the soup, it can be frozen very well.
 Before reheating, let it thaw for 30 minutes on the kitchen counter.